maurana/Saython/README.md

 </p>

 # Saython
-The [Saython Technology](https://github.com/maurana/Saython) created by Maurana on .NET Core
+The [Saython Technology](https://github.com/maurana/Saython) created by Maurana on .NET Core and .NET Framework